material-motion/material-motion/specifications/runtime.md

 Note that "one Actor per type of Intention" does not resolve the problem of sharing state across different types of Intentions.
 This is an open problem.

+---

-### Repeated: forward animation events to Actors
+### Step 5: Actors execute Intention.

-The Motion Runtime is now expected to forward animation events to the Actor instances.
+The Runtime is now expected to forward animation events to the Actor instances.

-Actors are informed of events via the following pseudo-algorithm:
+Actors are informed of events via the following algorithm:

     for every target
       for every actor